 - To cancel the screenshot, press Esc.

-How to screenshot object in macOS
+How to screenshot an object on a Mac

 If you want to go even more granular, you can take a screenshot of a specific object, window or menu.
 This way, you can get an exact snippet of what you want to save on the screen without doing it manually and the risk of cutting pieces off.